Dodgers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Julio Urias (5-3) will take to the mound for the Dodgers and make his 10th start of the season.
+- Tony Gonsolin (1-1) will take the mound for the Dodgers, his fifth start of the season.

-- He has started nine games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Urias has pitched five or more innings in four straight games and will look to extend that streak.
+- Gonsolin has two starts in a row of five innings or more.

 |Opponent